- Registration & fees

 What if I don’t pay by the deadline?

-- Students who have not made arrangements to pay fall term fees by September 30, 2020 will be deregistered from all courses for the fall and winter terms.
-This policy is suspend this year (2020-21).
+- Students who have not made arrangements to pay fall term fees by September 30, 2021 will be deregistered from all courses for the fall and winter terms.

 - Late Payment Charge: If you pay your fees late, you will be subject to a Late Payment Charge based on the outstanding balance as of the last working day of each month starting in September.